 So how are you supposed to know if a business that you deal with on a day-to-day basis is running into financial difficulty or teetering on the verge of insolvency?

-At Wilson Field, we are well versed in spotting the signs which indicate businesses in distress and then acting to help those companies out of trouble before it is too late, so here are a few of the warning signs that may help you to identify if your clients may be starting to suffer cash flow problems.
+Here at Wilson Field, we are well versed in spotting the signs which indicate businesses in distress and then acting to help those companies out of trouble before it is too late, so here are a few of the warning signs that may help you to identify if your clients may be starting to suffer cash flow problems.

 Are you seeing an extending payment period for your services or goods?
 This is often a warning sign that cash flow is tight – and although it may simply be a temporary development, it’s worth taking note if you witness a lengthening payment period, particularly if it is combined with other factors.
-It can creep up unawares as you focus on the other areas of your business, you may not notice that a client or customer has stretched 60 day payment terms out to 75 days and then on to 90 days – especially if you invoice multiples of clients.
+It can creep up unawares as you focus on the other areas of your business, you may not notice that a client or customer has stretched 60-day payment terms out to 75 days and then on to 90 days – especially if you invoice multiples of clients.

 Check at Companies House and see if the client has entered a late filing period for its annual accounts.
 It is free to do this and allows you to spot other anomalies such as changes to officers (directors etc).
 Late filing of accounts sometimes happens when a company has something to hide, such as posting a significant loss.
 Equally worrying, they may simply be disorganised and that will likely reflect other aspects of how the business is managed.

 Sometimes, late accounts can be followed by a Companies House threat of ‘strike-off’ from the register of companies.
 This will be a direct result of a company pushing well beyond the allocated filing period, but crucially, the two factors can be a strong indicator of a company in difficulty.
-Once this information is in the public domain, it can result in other creditors curtailing credit and suddenly cash flow can come under spiralling downward pressure.
+Once this information is in the public domain, it can result in other creditors curtailing credit and suddenly cash flow can come under spiraling downward pressure.

 And despite the fact that prosecution is a real threat for those who carelessly spread rumours about a company’s stability, rumours do occur and if they are rife, there may be some truth – especially if people are saying that they are experiencing the same difficulties as you in getting payments etc. You may also hear other rumours such as bounced cheques which are bad signs.

-It may come to your notice that your client has been issued a County Court Judgement (CCJ) for non-payment.
+It may come to your notice that your client has been issued a county court judgement (CCJ) for non-payment.
 This is another strong indicator of troubled waters.

 Are you seeing changes in the client’s business?
 There are often abrupt changes in management, reductions in fleet numbers, redundancies, staff departures etc which can be indicative of a business changing for the better, but which are more often indicative of a struggling business.